Manjirigajmal/Sales_Inventory_Tracker/README.md

+📘 Detailed Project Description
-This project showcases an automated Sales & Inventory tracking solution using Excel VBA and Power BI for dynamic business reporting.
+This project presents a complete Sales & Inventory Tracking System built using Microsoft Excel (with VBA automation) and Power BI.
+It demonstrates how spreadsheet-driven workflows can be automated and visualized using interactive dashboards — suitable for business users, managers, and analysts.

-🔧 Tools & Technologies
-Microsoft Excel (.xlsm) with VBA Macros
-Power BI Desktop (interactive dashboard)
-Windows Game Bar (screen recording)

-⚙️ Excel VBA Features
+✅ Excel Automation (VBA) Features
-✅ Auto-update inventory status based on reorder level ✅ Stock deduction logic with processed flag to avoid duplicates ✅ Reorder alert message box on workbook open
+Automated inventory status updates based on real-time stock vs. reorder levels

+Stock deduction logic triggered by sales data with a “Processed” flag to avoid repeated deductions

-✅ User-friendly buttons for macro execution
+Reorder alerts shown as message boxes when the file is opened, highlighting products needing restock

+User-friendly buttons to allow non-technical users to trigger macros easily without accessing the VBA editor

 📊 Power BI Dashboard Features

-KPI Cards: Total Sales, Total Orders, Reorder Alerts Interactive Slicers: Customer, Product, Date
+KPI Cards: Total Sales, Total Orders, and Reorder Alerts

+Interactive Slicers: Filter data by Customer, Product, and Date

+Visuals:

+Top 5 Products by Quantity Sold (Bar Chart)

+Monthly Sales Trend (Line/Area Chart)

-Visuals: Monthly Sales Trend, Top 5 Products, Payment Status Breakdown
+Payment Status Breakdown (Donut Chart: Paid, Partial, Unpaid)
-Table: Inventory items filtered to "Reorder" status

-🎥 Demo Video
+Reorder Inventory Table: Auto-filtered to show only low-stock items

+All visuals are cross-filtered and responsive to slicer or chart interactions

+📦 Project Deliverables
+🗂️ .xlsm file with full VBA automation

+📊 Power BI .pbix dashboard connected to Excel

-A 45-second video demo of dashboard interactivity is available in Media/dashboard_demo.mp4.
+🎥 Short demo video showing dashboard interactivity

-📄 One-Page Report
-Summary of project objectives, tools, and features is available in Report/Sales_Inventory_Project_Report.docx.

-🔗 Author
-Manjiri Gajmal
-Data Scientist | Excel & Power BI Expert
-LinkedIn | GitHub
+📄 One-page project report outlining features and tools used